korlibs/korge-fleks/README.md

 # Set up a new Game with KorGE-Fleks

 As a clean start the [KorGE-Fleks Hello World](https://github.com/korlibs/korge-fleks-hello-world) repository can be used.
-It contains the kproject and gradle setup to use Fleks, KorGE and all needed KorGE addons _KorGE-Fleks, KorGE-Tiled, KorGE-Parallax_ together in a project.
+It contains the kproject and gradle setup to use Fleks, KorGE and all needed KorGE addons _KorGE-Fleks, KorGE-Parallax, KorGE-Asset-Manager, KorGE-LDtk, KorGE-Tiled_ together in a project.

 In detail the project setup looks like that: